alanCrtl/pip-selection/README.md

 ## explanation

-Works in essence, the limitation for now is that html2canvas
+Works in essence, the limitation for now is that it doesn't work on every
-doesn't wait for images or loaded content when taking screenshot
-so it is useful for text atleast.
-Also it doesn't work on every
 site, test it on wikipedia for example not on twitch or youtube.
+And it's ugly ofcourse

 ## TODO:

-- a bit slow
-- findout why it doesn't work on some sites (yt, twitch)
-- add shortcut for taking screenshot, and options to setup the keybind yourself
+- Is there a way to get better quality screenshot?
 - add css to popup.html
-- remove red rectangle and opactiy from overlay in the actual screenshot
+- remove opacity layer from screenshot
-- maybe find better way to take screenshot from selection